 Independence of the Board from management is achieved by separating the functions of the CEO and the Chairman of the Board.
-The Board has not felt it necessary to exclude the CEO from deliberation other than in respect of personal remuneration matters; however, the CEO is not a director of the Company.
+The Board has not felt it necessary to exclude the CEO from deliberation other than in respect of personal remuneration matters.